-If your database uses foreign key constraints, we will automatically detect them after successfully connecting to your external database.
-We will ask you to accept the Terms of Service for the beta feature to continue the import process.
-Learn more about beta in the foreign key constraints documentation.
+If your database uses foreign key constraints, we will detect them after successfully connecting to your external database and automatically enable foreign key constraint support for your database.

-If the connection is successful, beta features are accepted (if you have foreign key constraints), or plan upgrades are complete (if the database is over 5 GB), click “Begin database import” to migrate your data to PlanetScale.
+If the connection is successful and plan upgrades are complete (if the database is over 5 GB), click “Begin database import” to migrate your data to PlanetScale.

 You’ll then be moved to a page where you can monitor the import status of the database from DigitalOcean.